|eBook and PDF||Paperback from Amazon||PCC Print Center||Source Files||WeBWorK content|

 The MTH 95 portion of the book was piloted by 10 PCC faculty in Spring 2017.

-The content is driven by PCC's Course Content and Outcome Guides for these courses.
-The approach to the content will be partly informed by the authors' understanding of how this content is currently taught at PCC, and partly informed by published research on improving student success at these levels.
+The content of the early editions is driven by PCC's Course Content and Outcome Guides for these courses.
+The approach to the content is partly informed by the authors' understanding of how this content is currently taught at PCC, and partly informed by published research on improving student success at these levels.
+It is our hope that over time, ORCCA replaces the CCOG in the sense that it becomes the CCOG.
+Committee work that has been put into CCOG development and textbook searches in the past will instead be put into making this book suit our needs.

 If you have observations to share with the writing team, you can submit them here.
 You may submit trivial issues like say a typo, or more weighty observations such as specific ways in which a topic could be handled better, etc.